Lights come back on in Texas as water woes rise in the South

 Rotating outages for Texas could return if electricity demand rises as people get power and heating back, said Dan Woodfin, the council’s senior director of system operations.

-Adding to the state’s misery, the weather jeopardized drinking water systems.
+Adding to the misery: The weather jeopardized drinking water systems.
 Authorities ordered 7 million people — a quarter of the population of the nation’s second-largest state — to boil tap water before drinking it, following the record low temperatures that damaged infrastructure and pipes.
+In Abilene, a man who died at a health care facility when a lack of water pressure made medical treatment impossible.

 Water pressure dropped after lines froze and because many people left faucets dripping to prevent pipes from icing, said Toby Baker, executive director of the Texas Commission on Environmental Quality.
 Abbott urged residents to shut off water to prevent more busted pipes and preserve municipal system pressure.